Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

-A dozen of developers migrated to Kotlin because it is a \emph{functional-oriented} programming language and it provides several \emph{functional} features not available on Android development using Java 6.
-The \emph{Higher-Order functions} feature (i.e. the possibility to pass a function as argument) was highlight by seven developers.
-Five developers told us they are mainly Scala developers.
-Thus, Kotlin gives those developers the possibility to write Android application using the functional paradigm as they do with Scala.
+Eleven developers migrated to Kotlin because it is a \emph{functional-oriented} programming language, and it provides several \emph{functional} features that are not available for Android development using Java 6 (e.g., lambda is available in Java 8+).
+The \emph{Higher-Order functions} feature (i.e., the possibility of passing a function as an argument) was highlighted by fourteen developers.
+Five developers told us they were mainly Scala developers.
+Kotlin gives those developers the possibility to write Android applications using a functional paradigm, just as they do with Scala.